 Honorary Alumnus Award

-The Honorary Alumnus Award is presented to non-alumni who have demonstrated great love of and service to UW-Eau Claire.
+The Honorary Alumnus Award is presented to non-alumni or non-degreed alumni who have demonstrated great love of and service to UW-Eau Claire or the greater community.
 View past recipients of this award.

 Lifetime Excellence Awards